eperedo/blog/learning-nextjs-day-ten.md

 export default Users;
 ```

-I am using an array of users to make code shorter, but you totally can fetch data from an API or wherever you want. - LINK A DAY 4
+I am using an array of users to make code shorter, but you totally can [fetch data from an API](https://blog.eperedo.com/2019/06/18/learning-next-day-two/) or wherever you want.

 And now our dynamic page